manthanmtg/P2P-Folder-Sharing/README.md

 ### Computer Networks Project
 To run the script:
                  python3 NewServer.py <br>
-Log for the server can be found in the file server.log which will be created in the same folder where the scipt for the server exists
+Log for the server can be found in the file "server.log" which will be created in the same folder where the script for the server exists